chrisvmiller/randomlyunique/content/data/2016/a-token-of-tolkien.md

 The Hobbit and The Lord of the Rings are undeniably great books, with rich complex characters and a deep thoughtful story.
-So, this seems like an ideal case to apply an autosummary algorithm meant for tasks like factual news articles!
+So, this seems like an ideal case to apply an autosummary algorithm!

 The <a href=https://github.com/chrisvmiller/analytics/blob/master/autosummarizer/summarize.py>method</a> I programmed is pretty straightforward, where I find the most representative sentence within a given blob of text.
 This is accomplished by tokenizing each sentence, converting to a